Introduction

 Internal Controls: This portion of the book will provide an overview of internal controls for financial accounting.

 In particular, it will provide an understanding of internal controls, the types and components of internal controls, and requirements for the development and implementation of these controls in accordance with IU policies and standards.
-This portion of the book also provides an overview of financial process narratives and requirements when financial process narratives are needed.
+This portion of the book provides an overview of financial process narratives and requirements when financial process narratives are needed.
+This portion of the book also provides insight into the financial sub-certification process.
+This process is required as it is a means to focus on accountability and compliance with internal control responsibilities across the institution.
+Review this portion of the book for further details surrounding this process and for a copy of the financial sub-certification form.

 Roles and Responsibilities: This portion of the book will provide guidelines for assigning appropriate roles and responsibilities for the financial duties within a unit.
 This portion of the book defines a Constituent Reporting Unit and requirements for Constituent Reporting Units at IU, provides a list of current Constituent Reporting Units, and defines the roles, responsibilities, and the processes used to create and maintain the IU Accounting Standards.